Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 # Coinbase Position Builder Bot

-> Position Building Bot for Accumulating Bitcoin (or other currencies) via Coinbase Pro, while taking advantage of pumps.
+> Position Building Bot for Accumulating Bitcoin (or other currencies) via Coinbase, while taking advantage of pumps.

 We don't need to look at charts.
 The trendlines and price predictions don't matter.
 All that matters is your current cost-basis and investment.
 Are you in profit?
 Is the price a dip relative to your current holdings?
 These questions are easy to answer without having to be an oracle.
 You just have to keep track of your investments, calculate where you fall at the current moment, and automate an action.
 That's what this project does!